More information: The Scheme

 Improvements to surveying and monitoring practices are needed to understand how beach shape and size change over time.
 This data informs what maintenance is needed and how urgently it should be implemented.
 There is a large amount of data available already, but the project will embrace new technologies to advance our approach and further minimise flood and erosion risk to homes and businesses.

-Property Flood Resilience (PFR)
+What is Property Flood Resilience (PFR)?

 All properties on the coast and beyond are protected to a high standard by the beach.
 However, some, especially those on or very close to the beach, may benefit from further modifications called PFR3.
 It is very important to be aware that PFR measures are over and above the required level of protection and act as a secondary line of protection for some homes and businesses.
 These measures could include the installation of smart air bricks and non-return valves, flood doors and barriers.
 PFR measures are being considered but further work needs to be carried out through the design stages to better understand the property flood risks before we will have any further specific detail on this.